OT Rated Top Career

 Money Magazine identifies Occupational Therapy as number 14 of the 50 Best Jobs in America, and among the top 10 least stressful jobsEmployment in Occupational Therapy is expected to increase 29% between 2012 and 2022, much faster than the average for all occupations (U.S. Department of Labor)

 Yahoo Finance names Occupational Therapy as in the top 10 careers boosted by health care reform (Finance.Yahoo)

 The PhilaU OT Program

-PhilaU’s OT program is delivered in an innovative hybrid learning model, where students attend on-campus classroom sessions 8 weekends/ semester, typically every other weekend (Friday/Saturday).
+PhilaU’s OT program is delivered in a blended learning model, where students attend on-campus classroom sessions 8 weekends/ semester, typically every other weekend (Friday/Saturday).
 The remaining educational dialogue occurs online through distance learning technologies.
 The knowledge, skills, and ways of thinking that students acquire from classroom and applied experiences enables them to work as OT professionals in all settings, from early intervention and school classrooms to community agencies and medical facilities.
-In these various settings therapy can involve everything from restoring, maintaining or developing abilities to adapting the environment to support individuals in achieving quality of life.
+In these various settings therapy can involve everything from restoring, maintaining or developing abilities to adapting the environment to support individuals to live independently and achieve quality of life.

 Two Levels of OT Clinicians

 Occupational therapists are educated at the master’s level and have greater responsibility for directing the occupational therapy process.
 PhilaU has two pathways to become an occupational therapist:

 - Enter as a graduate student after having completed a bachelor’s degree (click here for information about the MS in OT program).

 - Enter as a freshman in the combined BS/MS program (click here for information about the BS/MS in OT program).